Austin High School Class of 1962

 thousands of young musicians.
 The class of

-'62 was well represented at the presentation
+'62 was well represented at the presentation as

-pictures of the event.
+evidenced by these pictures of the event.

 We extend our sympathy to the families of these faculty members who have died.